 What should I do if I suspect nursing home abuse?

 If you suspect or observe nursing home abuse, you need to take immediate action.
-The health and well-being of elderly nursing home residents is already tenuous, and if they do not receive adequate care, their very lives are at risk.
-If you feel that the situation is intolerable, you can remove your loved one from the care of that facility, at least temporarily.
+If you have cause to suspect criminal abuse, you may report the issues to the police and other state or local authorities.
+Bear in mind, you may be your loved one’s only voice.
+And the health and well-being of elderly nursing home residents may already be tenuous.
+If they do not receive adequate care, their very lives can be at risk.
+If the situation is intolerable, you may need to remove your loved one from the care of that facility, at least temporarily.
 At least you will know he or she is no longer under threat.

-Once his or her safety is secured, report the facility to your state’s nursing home abuse hotline.
-They will ensure that the nursing home is investigated and assessed.
-Then, contact a knowledgeable and experienced Elder Abuse Lawyer NJ families trust from Davis & Brusca, LLC to protect the rights of your loved one.
-You’ll also be helping all of the elderly residents in that facility, as violations of care are usually not restricted to just one resident.
-A nursing home injury lawyer NJ clients recommend is practiced at protecting elders and will go to trial, if necessary, to fight for the care they need and deserve.
+Once his or her safety is secured, report the facility to your state’s nursing home abuse hotline so they can investigate and assess the nursing home.
+Contacting a knowledgeable and experienced Elder Abuse Lawyer NJ families trust from Davis & Brusca, LLC can also help protect the rights of your loved one.
+Taking legal action can also serve to help all of the elderly residents in that facility, as violations of care are usually not restricted to just one resident.
+As a top nursing home injury lawyer NJ clients trust, Davis & Brusca, LLC takes great pride in helping to protect our elders and will go to trial, when necessary, to fight for the care they need and deserve.